zanolistdev/btcpayserver-zano-plugin/README.md

 To enforce formatting for the whole project, run `dotnet format btcpay-monero-plugin.sln --exclude submodules/* --verbosity diagnostic`

+To enforce custom analyzer configuration options, we do use global _AnalyzerConfig_ `.globalconfig` file.

 ## 4. Configure BTCPay Server to Load the Plugin

 For vscode, open the `launch.json` file in the `.vscode` folder and set the `launchSettingsProfile` to `Altcoins-HTTPS`.